xswxm/ExtractFileWithProgressBarDemo/README.md

 # ExtractFileWithProgressBarDemo
-Extract Compressed Files with Progress Bar in C# and Ionic
+Indicate an accurate progressbar when extracting a zip file with C# and Ionic

 This demo is able to disply the whole extraction process accurately.